mtouzot/GameBEye/_sources/examples/printing_image.rst.txt

 .. code-block:: python
    :linenos:

+   """An example to use the thermal printer effect on an image."""

-   from GameBEye.gbcamimage import gbcamimage from GameBEye.gbcamfilters import gbcamfilters import cv2
+   from GameBEye.gbcamimage import GBCamImage import GameBEye.gbcamfilters as gbcamfilters import cv2

    # Path to the image